jbeautz/4420/discQ2b.md

 We know the dual of the dual is the original matroid.
 So $e$ is an edge which connects the space inside the loop in the dual to the space outside the loop in the dual.
 $e$ is the only edge with a vertex corresponding to the space inside the loop.
-Hence, $e$ is an isthmus and its removal would the component it is contained in.
+Hence, $e$ is an isthmus and its removal would separate the component it is contained in.

 Finally, this results in an additional component when removed.

 ***THE END***